vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 | `State`         | State of the confirmation: **N** (new), **D** (done), or **E** (error).
 | `Message`       | Response message from SAP (e.g., the error message when there was an error processing the confirmation).

-This screenshot shows two untouched confirmations to be processed by our Hub Flows.
-How these entries are stored there should be not the question here.
-It can be any Peakboard based source.
+The following screenshot shows an example of what this list might look like.
+There are two confirmations in the list: one was processed by the Flow successfully (`State = D`), and the other ran into an error (`State = E`).

 ![image](/assets/2025-09-24/010.png)